talmolab/sleap/README.rst

 Linux
 -----

-No linux conda packages are currently provided by the **sLEAP** channel.
+No Linux conda packages are currently provided by the **sLEAP** channel.
 However, installing via :code:`pip` should not be difficult on most Linux systems.
-The first step is to get a working version of tensorflow installed in your python environment.
+The first step is to get a working version of TensorFlow installed in your Python environment.
 Follow official directions for installing TensorFlow_ with GPU support.
-Once tensor flow is installed, simple issue the following command to install **sLEAP**
+Once TensorFlow is installed, simple issue the following command to install **sLEAP**

 .. _TensorFlow: https://www.tensorflow.org/install/gpu